ehamberg/gtdguide/src/lyagtd.markdown

 circus you want to see.
 The barrier for adding something to your @@in@@ list should be as low as possible---jot it down in a notebook or press the right buttons on your smartphone.
 While I have called it *the* @@in@@ list, It is no problem to have more than one.
-Maybe a computer program for when you are in front of a computer and a notebook for when you loiter outside the mall?
+Maybe an app for when you are in front of a computer and a notebook for when you loiter outside the mall?
 The important thing is that you are able to write down things as they occur to you.
 We want to offload work from the brain, remember?

 When you first start to use GTD you should take an hour to write down all things you want to---or have to---do.
 These so-called *open loops* include *all* things